inscapist/deuterium-layout/README.md

 ## Design choices (some of it can be controversial)

 #### Pushes frequent letters to the outer ring/pinky
-This allows the index fingers to move inward reach inner column letters such as `y`, `p` and `x` more easily.
+This allows the index fingers to move inward and reach inner column letters such as `y`, `p` and `x` more easily.
 In technical term, this reduces overall Lateral Stretch Bigrams (LSBs)

 #### `E` being on the pinky position
-I have `e` on pinky finger for almost a year, it is not really a problem.
-It may be a problem if `e` were to be on the right hand, as the right pinky has the additional burden of hitting BACKSPACE, ENTER, and punctuations.
+I have `e` on pinky finger for almost a year, it is not really a problem for me personally.
+I suspect that it may be a problem if `e` were to be on the right hand, as the right pinky has the additional burden of hitting BACKSPACE, ENTER, and punctuations (hence very easy to injure yourself when first starting out and correcting a lot)

-#### Having H at the qwerty `n` position
+#### Having `H` at the qwerty `N` position
 H is somewhat frequent in common english, but there are several reasons I placed it there :
 - it eliminates 2u (2 rows) jump on the index fingers
 - it allows `why` to be typed in this sequence: Left index -> right index -> right index